QuangHuy54/ChatbotTKPM/README.md

 # Work Management Chatbot Backend API

-This is the backend API for a chatbot integrated into a work management platform, built using Flask.
-The API handles chat messages from users, processes them, and returns appropriate responses.
-It aims to assist users in managing their tasks and work-related queries through the chatbot interface.
+This backend API powers a chatbot integrated into the [Work Management Platform](https://github.com/nmkha-github/TKPM), a team project built to help users manage their tasks effectively.
+The chatbot assists users by answering task-related queries, helping them manage workflows, and improving productivity.

 ## Features
 - Handle chat messages related to task and work management